PaoloMura/time-mine/README.md

 # Time Mine

-You can play the game at this link:
+You can play the game at this link (password is "time-mine"):

 https://eldonelectronic.itch.io/time-mine-final